Using pfSense with Mullvad

 - Enter your account number.

 - Click on Download and save it to your computer.

 - Log in to your pfSense device click on "System" -> "Cert manager" -> "CAs" and then click on "+Add"

 - Edit the descriptive name and name it Mullvad CA .

 - Paste the certificates found in mullvad_ca.crt that was extracted earlier into the "Certificate data" field.

 Add a VPN connection

-This example will make use of se.mullvad.net, you can of course replace se.mullvad.net with any other country / region or even server that you wish to use.
-For a list of available servers visit our VPN serverlist
+This example will make use of se.mullvad.net.
+You can of course replace this server with any other country, region, or specific server that you wish to use.
+See our list of available servers.

 Click on VPN -> OpenVPN -> Clients and then click on +Add